csail/mit6470-vm/using/windows.md

 Follow these steps every time you restart your computer.

 1. Double-click the `MIT 6.470` desktop shortcut to launch the VM.
+1. Verify that you can open [http://webdev.local](http://webdev.local) in a Web browser.

 Connect to the VM's file share, so you can use the VM's files from Windows.